 Flange-type windows.
 Most new windows have an integral nailing flange, either plastic or metal, that is nailed to wall to secure the window in place.
 The flange must be sealed to the surrounding walls and flashed to shed water.
 The flashing needs to be integrated properly with the house wrap and siding for the system to work properly.

 The key to success with any flashing detail is to follow the shingle principle, with upper layers of waterproofing materials overlapping lower layers, shedding water to the building exterior.
-This will continue to provide protection even if the sealant or tape fail over time as is often the case.
+Properly lapped flashing will continue to provide protection even if the sealant or tape fail over time as is often the case.

 Flashing Tape and Sealant.
 While peel-and-stick flashing tape is very sticky stuff, it is not magic and will not stick to wet or dirty housewrap that has been exposed to the weather for weeks.
 It’s best to wipe off dirt, make sure the wood or housewrap is dry, and to press the flashing tape in place with a roller, as recommended by most manufacturers.
-Where caulk is required, choose a high-quality “sealant” approved by the manufacturer of the house wrap.
+Where caulk is required, choose a high-quality “sealant” approved by the manufacturer of the housewrap.
 Low-cost hardware store caulk will fail quickly.
-In the best of cases, however, you should not rely on tapes and sealants to stay stuck forever.
+The best installation details, however, should not rely on tapes and sealants to stay stuck forever.
 The flashing should shed water even if the adhesives fail.

-NOTE: Do not caulk any horizontal joints above or below the window or any flashing.
+NOTE: Do not caulk any horizontal joints below the window.
 These should be designed to shed water to the layer below.
-Caulking will trap water instead of allowing it to drain.
+Sealant will trap water instead of allowing it to drain.
+Above the window, tape the top window flange directly to the sheathing.
+When the top flap of housewrap is folded down and taped in place it’s best to leave gaps for drainage in the horizonal tape.

 A Better Way to Flash Windows